 - Baby’s skin may be sensitive to chlorine so always give your baby a bath when you get home from his swimming lessons.
 Apply lotion to prevent irritation.

 What to Expect at Baby’s First Swimming Lessons

 The purpose of Baby’s first swimming lessons are to help him get familiar and comfortable with the water.
 It will be a while before your little one is swimming laps around the pool but he will learn several basic strategies that could save his life in the worst case scenario.

 The instructor will give you direction throughout the class and coach you on how to interact with your baby in the water.
 The classes may include playing with toys and singing songs that are familiar to baby to help him feel comfortable and have some fun!
 I highly recommend swimming lessons for every baby, whether you live near a body of water or are just looking for a way to bond with your baby!

-Click here for more tips and tricks for new moms.
+Click here for new mom tips and tricks that you’ve never heard before!

 As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.
 To receive free shipping on Amazon purchases sign up for an Amazon Prime 30-Day Free Trial!